basho/basho_docs/content/riak/kv/2.1.4/using/running-a-cluster.md

 `ring` directory.
 This will require rejoining all nodes into a cluster again.
 >
-> *Rename the node using the [`riak-admin cluster replace`](/riak/kv/2.1.4/using/admin/riak-admin/#cluster-replace) command.
+> *Rename the node using the [`riak-admin cluster replace`][use admin riak-admin replace] command.
 This will not work if you have previously only started Riak with a single node.

 ## Configure the First Node